mvigneshvikee/BCS-Training-June-2025/Day_02/Assignment_02.md

 ## Benefits:
 ### Faster speeds:
-- By using QUIC over UDP, HTTP/3 can establish connections and transfer data more quickly than HTTP/2, which uses TCP.
+- By using QUIC over UDP (User Datagram Protocal), HTTP/3 can establish connections and transfer data more quickly than HTTP/2, which uses TCP.
 ### Improved security:
 - QUIC provides stronger security features, making HTTP/3 a more secure option than previous versions.
 ### More stable connections: